brunovjk/vjkNFT/README.md

 ## 🚀 Automatic NFTs Generator

-Our program consists of a group of smart contracts, which automatically interact with a single smart contrast: `VjkNFT.sol`, and a react application to interact with this contract:
+Our program consists of a group of smart contracts, which automatically interact with a single smart contract: `VjkNFT.sol`, and a react application to interact with this contract:

 - `Swaper.sol` Contract responsible for swapping ETH for ChainLink token.
 All automation of our software is done using tools supported by ChainLink Labs.
 Before starting any process, we need ChainLink Token.
 - `APIConsumer.sol` Contract responsible for interviewing Kenny West, and returning us an epic quote, hehe.